-II.1d) Waiver of Core and Elective Courses for Students Entering with an MS/ME
+II.1d) Waiver of Core and Elective Courses for Students Entering with an MS/ME outlined below.

-Petitions to waive a subset of the core and elective course requirements submitted by Ph.D. students entering with an MS/ME degree will be considered by the Graduate Affairs Committee per the policies outlined below.
 Granting of waiver requests does not amount to a transfer of credits, but is instead simply a waiver of the specific course requirement.
 Credit requirements (Section II.1) must be alternatively fulfilled through research, dissertation, and/or departmental seminar credits.
+ChE 496 is not eligible for waiver.